 The American Legion Awards for leadership, scholarship and citizenship were presented to Kiet Tran, Greenbelt, and Larreese Brown, Landover.
-Runners up
+Runners up were Greenbelters Daniel Grunberg and Keirra Shinault.

-Winners of the Presidential award for Outstanding Academic Achievement and faculty are: I. to r., Kathy Curl, principal; Paulette Watkins, vice-principal; Nicholas Yarbrough, Henry Wesley, III, Kiet Tran, Jennifer Swope, Keirra Shinault, Rebecca Park, Cassandra Hetzel, Heather Eberhardt, Charles Claggett, and Amber Chase. - photo by Letty Bryce
+Winners of the Presidential award for Outstanding Academic Achievement and faculty are: l. to r., Kathy Curl, principal; Paulette Watkins, vice-principal; Nicholas Yarbrough, Henry Wesley, III, Kiet Tran, Jennifer Swope, Keirra Shinault, Rebecca Park, Cassandra Hetzel, Heather Eberhardt, Charles Claggett, and Amber Chase.

-Proud American Legion award winners: l. to r., Principal Kathy Curl, Kiet Tran, Larreese Brown, Daniel Grunberg, and Keirra Shinault. - photo by Letty Bryce the class about their time at
+Proud American Legion award winners: I. to r., Principal Kathy Curl, Kiet Tran, Larreese Brown, Daniel Grunberg, and Keirra Shinault. - photo by Letty Bryce

-Greenbelters Daniel

-Principal Kathy Curl spoke to

-Greenbelt and wished them well.

-There were a few tears as the

-proud graduates marched out.
+Principal Kathy Curl spoke to the class about their time at Greenbelt and wished them well.
+There were a few tears as the proud graduates marched out.

-Grunberg and Keirra Shinault.

-were

-Former principal Carolyn Goff awards Rebecca Park the Carolyn Goff Excellence-in-Math award. photo by Letty Bryce
+Former principal Carolyn Goff awards Rebecca Park the Carolyn Goff Excellence-in-Math award.

+- photo by Letty Bryce

-Tiasha Boyd reads her winning essay for the John Van Schoonhoven Excellence-in-Writing award. · photo by Letty Bryce
+Tiasha Boyd reads her winning essay for the John Van Schoonhoven Excellence-in-Writing award.

+- photo by Letty Bryce